 Niacin is especially helpful for those suffering Chronic Fatigue Syndrome and ADHD.

-You need to provide your brain mitochondria with the ATP fuel it is demanding.
+You need to provide your brain with the nutrients including niacin needed to create ATP within brain cell mitochondria.
 Or neurons start to break down from the inside.
 Signs that you’re lacking adequate Niacin is brain fog, slow thinking, fatigue and low endurance.

 Some clinics in the USA and other countries are using Niacin therapy as a treatment for addiction, anxiety, depression, chronic stress and even schizophrenia.